GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/mdf.rst

    :scale: 20%
    :align: right

-The mapping of the fibers, how many, from which bundle they are from, which ones are dead, is all contained in the MDF, the Mask Definition File that is found in the Gemini IRAF package.
+The mapping of the fibers, how many there are, from which bundle they are from, which ones are dead, is all contained in the MDF, the Mask Definition File that is found in the Gemini IRAF package.